segmentio/segment-docs/src/connections/destinations/catalog/moesif-api-analytics/index.md

 4. Once integrated, Segment data shows up in Moesif in a few seconds.

 > info ""
-> If you would like to sync your past events which were sent through Segment into your Moesif app, you have the option of leveraging Segment's [Replay feature](https://segment.com/docs/guides/what-is-replay/).
+> **Tip**: You can use Segment's [Replay feature](https://segment.com/docs/guides/what-is-replay/) to sync historical events sent through Segment into your Moesif app.

 ## Identify